On this page

 I think my local restaurant or cafe is not complying with government guidelines on protecting the community from coronavirus (COVID-19), who should I report this to?

-You can report such conduct to the Police Assistance Line on 131 444.
+You can raise concerns about hospitality venues to the Police Assistance Line on 131 444.

 Why aren't food courts opening?